The WHC is involved with several different publishing initiatives including academic journals, archives, and student research projects.

 The Journal of World-Systems Research (JWSR) is the official journal of the Political Economy of the World-System Section of the American Sociological Association.
 JWSR is an open-access, peer reviewed journal with an interdisciplinary audience of readers from around the world.
-In 2018, the WHC based Journal of World Historical Information (JWHI), which published articles and reviews of datasets between 2013 and 2017 , merged with the larger and more established JWSR.
+In 2018, the WHC based Journal of World Historical Information (JWHI), which published articles and reviews of datasets between 2013 and 2017, merged with the larger and more established JWSR.
 Former Center Director Patrick Manning and current WHC Director Ruth Mostern both sit on the editorial board of the JWSR.
-David Ruvolo serves as the journal's Managing Editor.
+Andrej Grubačić and Rallie Murray of the California Institute of Integral Studies serve as the Editor and Managing Editor respectively.
 Since the merger, JWSR now includes a World Historical Information section that continues to publish articles that focus on quantitative historical data and reviews of datasets.

 The World-Historical Dataverse is the public archive of the CHIA project.
 Datasets available here were submitted by contributors, retrieved by CHIA staff, or created by linkage of existing datasets.
 They have been documented systematically according to the CHIA Level 1 standard of documentation.
 The datasets are curated and preserved permanently according to the practices of Harvard Dataverse.